heritage-of-rajasthan-essay

 A scene from the bylane of Johari Bazaar

-Little did I realize at that time the walled city was designed for the 18th century.
+Little did I realize at that time the walled city of Jaipur was designed for the 18th century.
 It was much before consumerism took birth which generates tons of waste.
 The issues have only aggravated over the last few decades.
 I started appreciating the local and unique architecture of Jaipur having stayed in other cities for a long duration and extensive travels.
 This write-up is an extension of my previous post Why Our Attitude Towards Heritage Needs A Big Change?

 heritage-of-rajasthan-wikipedia-haveli-jaipur

-A typical facade of Jaipur mansion
+A typical façade of Jaipur mansion

 painted-door-jaipur-haveli-architecture-walled-city